-The school recognizes the Health and Safety Executive's requirements for the Management of Health and Safety in Swimming pool HSG179.
-The Director of Operations is responsible for ensuring that the Aquatics and Fitness management are complaints in both the daily operation of the swimming pool as well as ongoing training for the qualified lifeguards.
+The School recognizes the Health and Safety Executive's requirements for the Management of Health and Safety in Swimming pool HSG179.
+The director of operations is responsible for ensuring that the Aquatic & Fitness management is compliant in both the daily operation of the swimming pool as well as ongoing training for the qualified lifeguards.